GLOBAL MARKETS-Stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 By Herbert Lash

-NEW YORK, Feb 6 (Reuters) - World equity markets rallied for a fourth day on Thursday, with a bevy of key stock indexes touching fresh peaks, as news that China will soon cut tariffs on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.
+NEW YORK, Feb 6 (Reuters) - World equity markets rallied for a fourth day on Thursday, with key stock indexes touching fresh peaks, as news that China plans to cut tariffs in half on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.

-The yield on Germany’s benchmark 10-year Bund touched its highest in almost two weeks and U.S. Treasury yields ticked higher as investors bet China’s efforts to contain a fast-spreading coronavirus would mitigate the impact of the outbreak on the global economy.
+The yield on Germany’s benchmark 10-year Bund touched its highest in almost two weeks and U.S. Treasury yields rose as investors bet China’s efforts to contain the deadly coronavirus would mitigate its impact on the global economy.

+The death toll in mainland China jumped by 73 to 563, with more than 28,000 infections confirmed.

 U.S. Treasury Secretary Steven Mnuchin, in an interview with Fox Business Network, downplayed concerns that the outbreak could affect global supply chains, but acknowledged “this is something we’re monitoring very carefully.”

-Major stock indexes, including the STOXX Europe 600 of small-, mid- and large-cap stocks, the benchmark U.S. S&P 500 and Dow industrials on Wall Street, and the S&P/TSX composite in Toronto, set fresh records.
+Major stock indexes, including the STOXX Europe 600 of small-, mid- and large-cap stocks, the benchmark S&P 500 and Dow industrials on Wall Street, and the S&P/TSX composite in Toronto, set records.

-The yen slid to a two-week low against the dollar and the franc fell to its weakest in more than a week as investors hailed news China would halve tariffs here on 1,717 U.S. goods it imposed after the signing of a Phase 1 trade deal.
+The yen slid to a two-week low against the dollar and the franc fell to its weakest in more than a week as investors hailed news China would halve tariffs here on 1,717 U.S. goods.

 Many risk-off moves taken over the past two weeks are being unwound, said Simon Harvey, an FX market analyst at Monex Europe in London.